Sienimetsa/sienimetsa-frontend/README.md

    git clone https://github.com/Sienimetsa/sienimetsa-frontend.git
    cd sienimetsa-frontend
    ```
+2. Add `.env` to the root of the project.
-2. Download [Expo Go](https://expo.dev/go) mobile app on your device.
+3. Download [Expo Go](https://expo.dev/go) mobile app on your device.
 You can download it from App Store (iPhone users) or Google Play Store (Android users).

-3. Download all the depencies using this command:
+4. Download all the depencies using this command:
    ```bash
    npm install
    ```

-4. Start the app
+5. Start the app
 ```bash
   npx expo start
   ```
-5. Open your camera (on your mobile device) and read the Qr-code from your bash.
+6. Open your camera (on your mobile device) and read the Qr-code from your bash.

 ## 🧩 Testing
 This project uses jest with jest-expo and @testing-library/react-native.